 At some point during our third day at the hospital, I felt like we were finally getting the hang of it.
 My milk hadn’t come in yet, but the babies were feeding when they needed to, and we didn’t have any other nurses thinking we needed to use formula.

 Our Routine at Home

 In the early days, I nursed the babies on demand.
 If one baby woke up, my husband would change her diaper, wrap her in a blanket again, and bring her to me to start nursing.

 When the second baby had finished, either he or I would check her diaper and lay her down as well.
-At first this process seemed to take forever, maybe up to an hour, but eventually, we had a very efficient system and could be finished with everything within 30 minutes after the first baby woke up.
+At first, this process seemed to take forever, maybe up to an hour, but eventually, we had a very efficient system for our exclusively breastfed twins and could be finished with everything within 30 minutes after the first baby woke up.

 My Milk Supply